Robustifying Conditional Portfolio Decisions via Optimal Transport: Problem Setup

 \section{Problem Setup}

-We delineate in this section the details on our robustification of the conditional portfolio allocation problem.
-To this end, we will construct the ambiguity set using the optimal transport cost. \begin{definition}[Optimal transport cost] \modified{Fix any integer $k$ and let $\Xi \subseteq \R^k$.} Let $\DD$ be a nonnegative and continuous function on $\Xi \times \Xi$.
+This section delineates the details of our robustification of the conditional portfolio allocation problem.
+To this end, we will construct the ambiguity set using the optimal transport cost. \begin{definition}[Optimal transport cost] Fix any integer $k$ and let $\Xi \subseteq \R^k$.
+Let $\DD$ be a nonnegative and continuous function on $\Xi \times \Xi$.
 The optimal transport cost between two distributions $\QQ_1$ and $\QQ_2$ supported on $\Xi$ is defined as

 where $\Pi(\QQ_1, \QQ_2)$ is the set of all probability measures on $\Xi \times \Xi$ with marginals $\QQ_1$ and $\QQ_2$, respectively. \end{definition}